Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 I plan to go on parental leave or be absent for a longer period and want to prevent my account from being deleted.
 What should I do?

-I have left the university and can no longer access my account.
+I have left the university and can no longer access or extend my account.
 What can I do?

-extension) and then deleted.
-If you forgot to secure your data before it was blocked, open a
+deleted.
+If you forgot to secure your data before it was blocked, open a support ticket.

 I am a student and need more than 30 GB of storage.
 What can I do?